gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     will produce the following output in the log file/terminal:

-    On host tcbl14 2 GPUs user-selected for this run.
+    On host HOSTNAME 2 GPUs user-selected for this run.
     Mapping of GPU IDs to the 4 GPU tasks in the 4 ranks on this node:
     PP:0,PP:0,PP:0,PME:1